Code-Institute-Submissions/ucd-milestone-project-4/README.md

 - I tried using "hvr-radial-out" instead of "hvr-sweep-to-bottom" but the colour of the button stayed blue.
 After trying various ways of trying to get around this, I decided to stay with "sweep-to-bottom".

 ## Deployment
+I deployed my project using Github Pages.
+From my repository, I selected "Settings" and scrolled down to Github Pages.
+I clicked on the "Source" drop-down menu and selected "Master Branch" then clicked "Save".
+I then received the link to my website and copied it.
+I pasted the link into the top of my repository along with a short description of the project.
+I clicked on the link and did more testing of my site and everything is working.
 ## Credits
 ### Content
 The information on band members and music came from Wikipedia.com.